 Code language: HTML, XML (xml)

-Above is a very simple XML configuration.
+Above is a straightforward XML configuration.
 As you can see, you can specify directories where your test files are.
-You can specify individual files as well.
-Also, here you can categorize tests into separate test suits as well.
-Then you can just run one specific suit from CLI.
+You can select individual files as well.
+Also, you can categorize tests into separate test suits here.
+Then, you can just run one specific suit from CLI.

 PHPUnit HelloWorld Test Case: